k3b/CalendarIcsAdapter/README.md

 	must be readable by other apps to make SendTo work.
 Unfortunately FileProvider does not work on my android 2.2 togehter with send to bluetooth.

-At the moment CalendarIcsAdapter does not need calendar-write permissions.
+At the moment android.calendar.ics.adapter does not need calendar-write permissions.

 When importing the original .ics file is parsed and the event is added using the native calendar application.